The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Discussion

 There are two considerations we can make.
-The first is that the black dashed line could easily be interpreted as one of the gray best-fit lines in the background: this means that the dust at the optically thin to stellar irradiation layer at 10 au has a similar temperature with respect to the optically thick $^{12}$CO layer that we extracted.
-The second is that the dust temperatures evaluated as a function of stellar luminosity are, on average, higher with respect to the best-fit correlation (black solid line).
-Since protoplanetary disks have a stratified temperature structure (\citealt{Chiang_1997}, \citealt{Oberg_2021}), our results empirically imply that, on average, the optically thin to stellar irradiation dust layer lies higher up than the $^{12}$CO optically thick emission layer.
-A similar result was reported in \cite{Law_2024} and references therein, where a comparison between scattered light images and the $^{12}$CO and $^{13}$CO layers is presented.
-We emphasize that a priori the stellar irradiated layer and the CO emitting height could be totally different, given that they have vastly different opacities and the former is set by the optical depth from the star (e.g., \citealt{d'alessio_1998}, Bolchini et al., in prep.), while the latter from the observer (e.g., \citealt{Rosotti_2025}).
+The first is that the dashed black line could easily be interpreted as one of the gray best-fit lines in the background; this means that the dust at the optically thin-to-stellar-irradiation layer at 10 au has a similar temperature with respect to the optically thick $^{12}$CO layer that we extracted.
+The second is that the dust temperatures evaluated as a function of stellar luminosity are, on average, higher with respect to the best-fit correlation (solid black line).
+Since protoplanetary disks have a stratified temperature structure (\citealt{Chiang_1997}, \citealt{Oberg_2021}), our results empirically imply that, on average, the optically thin-to-stellar-irradiation dust layer lies higher up than the $^{12}$CO optically thick emission layer.
+A similar result was reported by \cite{Law_2024} and references therein, where a comparison between scattered-light images and the $^{12}$CO and $^{13}$CO layers is presented.
+We emphasize that, a priori, the stellar-irradiated layer and the CO emitting height could be totally different, given that they have vastly different opacities and the former is set by the optical depth from the star (e.g., \citealt{d'alessio_1998}, Bolchini et al., in prep.), while the latter comes from the observer (e.g., \citealt{Rosotti_2025}).
 The fact that we find they are similar (albeit with a slightly lower $^{12}$CO emitting layer) is an empirical finding.
-Anecdotally, this is often found also in radiative transfer calculations, but we are not aware of theoretical works that explicitly looked at the relative heights of these layers.
+Anecdotally, this is often found in radiative transfer calculations, but we are not aware of theoretical works that explicitly looked at the relative heights of these layers.

 Finally, the slope of the observed correlation can be used to empirically measure how the Planck mean opacities scale as a function of temperature.
-Suppose that the Planck mean opacities scale as a linear function of the temperature ($\kappa_P \propto \alpha T^{\beta}$).
-After some simple algebra, Eq.
+If we suppose that the Planck mean opacities scale as a linear function of the temperature ($\kappa_P \propto \alpha T^{\beta}$), after some simple algebra, Eq.
 7 of \cite{Dullemond2001} reads